 Comprised of more than 30 restored pre-war shophouses, Bugis Village features compact stalls selling everything from clothing to souvenirs to food.
-This is a place for both bargains and bartering.
-Note: Visitors more interested in shopping at a typical mall should head into Bugis Junction Shopping Center.
+The market is a place for both bargains and bartering – and visiting is one of the top things to do in Bugis.

 Kwan Im Thong Hood Cho Temple

 The Buddhist Kwan Im Thong Hood Cho Temple was built in the late 1800s and survives today as a place of worship.
 Devotees believe praying to Kwan Yim (Goddess of Mercy) will bring them good luck, encouraging many faithful worshipers to visit the temple.

 Next to the Kwan Im Thong Hood Cho Buddhist Temple is the Sri Krishnan South Indian Hindu Temple, which was built in 1870.
 As a fine example of Singapore’s acceptance of multiple religions, worshipers of both temples will often visit the neighboring temple with offerings.

 Little India is the third district you will visit on Day 2 of your trip in Singapore.
 Temples, spice shops and flowers team together to make Little India one of the most colorful districts in Singapore – but as is true in the many labeled ethnic districts in Singapore, the area isn’t solely Indian.

 The neighborhood was first developed in the 1840s when a racetrack was built at nearby Farrer Park, attracting Europeans to the area.
 Shortly after, the Indian-run cattle trade, which took place along the Serangoon River, was taking hold and many Indian immigrants moved to the district.